 Things to remember when considering health and safety in the school garden

-Before commencing work seek LEA or environmental health advice that the land is not contaminated.
+Before commencing work seek LEA (Local EDucation Authority) or environmental health advice that the land is not contaminated.
 If your site is safe to use it is worth remembering that soil contains many millions of bacteria and other micro-organisms, most are harmless although some are potentially very dangerous.
 Try not to let children have contact with soil if they have a cut; ensure all children have an up-to-date tetanus inoculation; be vigilant that children are not sucking their fingers and insist on good hand-washing.
+See more details in the RHS Risk Assessment Guidance document below.

 Cat, dog and foxes faeces' carry an extremely harmful micro-organism, Toxocara canis, which can cause blindness.
 Do not garden with children on areas readily visited by these animals.